by Sober Travelers, for Sober Travelers

 Alcohol & Distraction Free

-Hear me out (it’s Ryan, the founder).
-8-day hike through the Svaneti region of Georgia.
-I was taking an adventurous break from my cushy corporate job on what I thought would be the hike I tell my kids about.
-Make it older teens, because with alcohol at the center of the hike, there was a foiled sexual assault, the guide was fired, and the group dynamic got weeirrrdddd.
+This origin story takes place on an 8-day hike through the Svaneti region of Georgia, taking a break from my cushy corporate job.
+I thought it’d be the kind of trip I’d tell my future kids about.
+Instead, with alcohol baked into the itinerary, someone crossed a line.
+There was a foiled sexual assault, the guide got fired, and the whole group dynamic went sideways.

 Person posing on a grassy mountain slope with snow-capped peaks in the background under cloudy skies.